The Missing Lynx

-The Missing Lynx (Spanish: El Lince perdido) is a 2008 computer-animated adventure action comedy film produced by Spanish studios Kandor Graphics and YaYa!
+The Missing Lynx (Spanish: El Lince perdido) is a 2008 animated adventure action comedy film produced by Spanish studios Kandor Graphics and YaYa!
 Films and producer Antonio Banderas.
 The film is directed by Raul Garcia and Manuel Sicilia, and written by them and Jose E. Machuca.
 It is presented by Banderas himself.
-With the film released in Spain on December 25, 2008 in Spanish, it is released in the United States on March 9, 2012 in English.
-The film is about a bunch of animals from Doñana National Park in Spain, trying to save other animals kidnapped by the bad guys.
+With the film released in Spain on December 25, 2008 in Spanish, it was released in the United States on March 9, 2012 in English.
+The film is about a group of animals from Doñana National Park in Spain, trying to save other animals kidnapped by the bad guys.
 The movie takes place in the natural parks of Andalusia.
 The film was developed using servers supplied by Kandor.
 The Missing Lynx received mixed reviews from internet audience polls and it earned $1.4 million on a $6.5 million budget.
 The Missing Lynx was released on DVD in October 15, 2009 by Aurum Productions.